Copyright 1994 - 2013 Endtime Prophecy Net

 Romans 14:5, KJV

 This is precisely what the Jews of Berea did after Paul and Silas had preached the Word to them in the synagogue.
-Rather than just blindly accept the Apostles' words as being true, the Berean Jews took upon themselves the task of carefully studying the Scriptures in order to see if this new doctrine concerning Jesus Christ and the Resurrection from the Dead was really true or not, as we see in the following verses.
-Please notice that after they had confirmed Paul and Silas' words with the Holy Scriptures, many of them accepted Christ into their lives as their Lord and Saviour.
-So the preaching of the Word of God resulted in faith; and faith resulted in Salvation and new Disciples; which also resulted in the next phase of God's Plan; that is, in persecution by the ungodly unbelieving Jews:
+Rather than just blindly accept the Apostles' words as being true, the Berean Jews took upon themselves the task of carefully studying the Scriptures in order to determine if this new doctrine concerning Jesus Christ and the Resurrection from the Dead was really true or not, as we see in the following verses:

 "And the brethren immediately sent away Paul and Silas by night unto Berea: who coming thither went into the synagogue of the Jews.
 These were more noble than those in Thessalonica, in that they received the word with all readiness of mind, and searched the scriptures daily, whether those things were so.
 Therefore many of them believed; also of honourable women which were Greeks, and of men, not a few.
 But when the Jews of Thessalonica had knowledge that the word of God was preached of Paul at Berea, they came thither also, and stirred up the people."